 What is the difference between automated progress tracking and manual construction progress photography?

-Automated progress tracking leverages AI to quickly and accurately generate percent complete calculations, quantities installed, rates of work and estimated completion dates for critical trades across entire projects.
-This type of automation can be achieved through use of 360 photo documentation technology to create a detailed record of the project and how it’s changing over time.
+Automated progress tracking leverages AI to quickly and accurately generate percent complete calculations, quantities installed, rates of work, and estimated completion dates for critical trades across entire projects.
+This type of automation can be achieved through the use of 360° photo documentation technology to create a detailed record of the project and how it’s changing over time.

 Compared to automatic progress tracking, manual construction progress photography is highly error-prone, which can lead to inaccuracies in scheduling that disrupt workflow and result in delays.
 It can also lead to discrepancies with payments and invoices if subcontractors aren’t careful or if the progress record isn’t reliable.